MSGNav: Unleashing the Power of Multi-modal 3D Scene Graph for Zero-Shot Embodied Navigation: Approach

 \section{Approach}

 In this section, we formalize the zero-shot goal-oriented embodied navigation problem and provide an overview of our pipeline (Sec. \ref{sec:3.1}).
-We then introduce the proposed Multi‑modal 3D Scene Graph (M3DSG) (Sec. \ref{sec:3.2}), and describe MSGNav, the navigation system built on M3DSG (Sec. \ref{sec:3.3}).
+We then detail the construction of our Multi‑modal 3D Scene Graph (M3DSG) (Sec. \ref{sec:3.2}), and describe \texttt{MSGNav}, the navigation system that performs effective and closed-loop reasoning over this graph (Sec. \ref{sec:3.3}).